Frequently asked questions:

 -

 Prospective Pledgers need to state how many courses they wish to upload on the platform to become a Pledger, as well as how many talents they are planning to train until the end of 2025.
-However, this is not legally binding.
-If funding is secured and they develop more courses, this is very welcome!
+However, this is not legally binding, and if funding is secured, they can develop more courses and train more talents!

 3. Consortium Composition